 Adequate nutrition also helps ensure healthy green cucumbers.
-A lack of nutrients can cause yellowing of both the leaves and cucumbers, which may stay small rather than reaching their full size.
-To prevent this, mix 1 cup of a 10-10-10 granular fertilizer into each 10-foot row at planting time.
+A lack of nutrients can cause yellowing of both the leaves and cucumbers, which may stay small rather than reach their full size.
+The best way to determine nutrient needs is to perform a soil test.
+But in the absence of a test, mix 1 cup of a 10-10-10 granular fertilizer into each 10-foot row at planting time.
 When the young vines reach 1 foot in length, mix 1 tablespoon of fertilizer into the soil beside each plant.

 Cucumber Mosaic Virus

 Aphids and cucumber beetles spread the cucumber mosaic virus, so controlling them is important.
 Early in the season, cover the plants with floating row covers.
 You'll need to remove the covers by early summer to allow pollination, but they will offer young plants protection early in the growing season.
-For pest control after you uncover the plants, spray them with insecticidal soap, diluted at a rate of 5 tablespoons of soap per gallon of water.
+For pest control, after you uncover the plants, spray them with a ready-to-use insecticidal soap, following all label directions.
 Spray on a still, windless day and repeat every two weeks as needed.